JerryI/wljs-docs/docs/frontend/Exporting/Embed project files.md

+# Embed Project Files

-__Keep the filesystem within the notebook__
+__Keep the entire file system within the notebook__

 ![](../../imgs/Screenshot%202024-03-13%20at%2019.37.13.png)

-It allows to compress the whole project folder and create a self-extracting notebook
+This feature allows you to compress your entire project folder and create a self-extracting notebook.

 ![](./../../Screenshot%202024-12-13%20at%2016.07.40.png)

 :::note
-It does not export anything to a new file, but modifies your notebook with embedded data. __Don't forget to save it after__
+This process does not export anything to a new file—it modifies your current notebook by embedding the data. __Don't forget to save the notebook afterward.__
 :::

-It uses a basic `gzip` and stored the data as base64 string inside the internal fields of the notebook.
-On the next fresh launch it will unpack the data and remove the archive from the notebook.
+It uses basic `gzip` compression and stores the data as a base64 string within the notebook's internal fields.
+Upon the next fresh launch, the data is automatically unpacked and the archive is removed from the notebook.

 :::warning
-Do not put ~1Gb files into the notebook folder, otherwise it will probably crash WLJS Notebook app.
+Avoid embedding files around ~1GB or larger into the notebook folder, as this may cause the WLJS Notebook app to crash.
 :::

-## Use cases
+## Use Cases
-- Share your notebook with all pictures, iconized data, raw project files maintaining the folder structure.
+- Share your notebook with all images, iconized data, and raw project files while preserving the folder structure.